 The app's main screen also shows key information about the moon right now: its phase percentage and name, the time until the nearest syzygies (new and full moons), and the moon rise and set times bracketing the present.
 All the essentials, at a glance.

 This view of the moon is fully interactive.
 Drag your finger over its surface and the lighted area moves with your touch; stop dragging, and the data fields will update to indicate on what day the moon will look like this.
+As you drag the date, the moon's libration (essentially, its "wobble") is also depicted.
 Drag with two fingers and you'll spin the moon instead of the shadow, to get a look at the far side or the lunar poles.